CiscoCloud/vaquero-docs/docs/current/getting-started.md

 ## [Virtual environment](https://github.com/CiscoCloud/vaquero-docs/tree/VagrantEnv)
 - Deploying vaquero via Vagrant on VirtualBox VMs.
 Validated on OSX and Windows.
 The VM is Centos7 that has docker installed.

+## 1. clone our repo and

+`git clone https://github.com/CiscoCloud/vaquero-docs.git && git checkout VagrantEnv`

-## 1. add your git token
+## 2. add your git token

 `./provision_scripts/replace.sh <GIT_TOKEN>`

-## 2. starting VM to run vaquero with 1 of the DHCP options
+## 3. starting VM to run vaquero with 1 of the DHCP options

 - vaquero DHCP server.